Lake Mungo: Archaeological evidence for occupation chronology

-Lifestyle
+Lifestyle and tools

-Fish otoliths have been recovered from hearths in the lake, using radiocarbon they were dated to 19,000 years ago.
-Analysis of the geochemistry of the otoliths confirmed that the fish came into the lake a few years before death, they came into the lake during flooding periods and became trapped when the lake was evaporating.
-The fish would've became sluggish from oxygen deprivation in the lake leading to the theory of humans coming to the lake during these evaporating periods to hunt easy fish.
+Fish otoliths have been recovered from hearths in Lake Mungo.
+These otoliths were radiocarbon dated to 19,000 years ago.
+Analysis of the geochemistry of the otoliths revealed that the fish arrived to the lake a few years before death.
+They likely came to the lake during flooding periods and then became trapped as the lake evaporated.
+Due to oxygen deprivation, the fish would have become sluggish and easy to catch.
+This provides the foundation for the theory that humans came to the lake during these evaporating periods to easily catch fish.

-17 sandstone tools have been found at Lake Mungo, 10 of these date to 25-14,000 years ago in the Pleistocene, four were deposited around 8,000 years ago in the Holocene, and three couldn't be dated with certainty.
-Comparing the usewear on these tools with ethnographic and experimental sandstones confirmed at least 14 tools were used for seed grinding (nine from the Pleistocene, all four Holocene tools, and one of the undated tools).
-Evidence for seed grinding in Australia during the Pleistocene is rare, only having been confirmed in one other site at Cuddie Springs.
-In addition there have been three shell tools found dating to 40-30,000 years ago, a possible fourth tool dating to older than 40,000 years ago was also found.
+17 sandstone tools have been found at Lake Mungo.
+10 of these date to 25-14,000 years ago in the Pleistocene, four date to around 8,000 years ago in the Holocene, and three could not be dated with certainty.
+Comparing the usewear on these tools with ethnographic and experimental sandstones confirmed that at least 14 tools were used for seed grinding (nine from the Pleistocene, all four Holocene tools, and one of the undated tools).
+Evidence for seed grinding in Australia during the Pleistocene is rare, only being confirmed in one other site called Cuddie Springs.
+Additionally, three shell tools have been found dating to 40-30,000 years ago, with a possible fourth tool dating to more than 40,000 years ago.
 Comparing the taphonomy and usewear of experimental shell tools established the addition of shells to the tool kit of the Pleistocene Australians.

+The stone tools found at Lake Mungo also provide information about early use of heat treatment in Australia.
+Visual analysis of silcrete stone tools found at Lake Mungo reveal that many were heat treated.
+Through both radiocarbon and stratigraphic dating, these tools have been determined to be as old as 42,000 years.
+Previously, evidence for early Australian heat treatment only dated back to around 25,000 years ago.
+These new findings at Lake Mungo reveal the techniques and technologies that early occupants of Lake Mungo used to better their tools and lifestyles.